 Intense Pulsed Light (IPL) laser hair removal systems are suited to a wide range of skin types as they can be customised to skin tone, hair type, and treatment area.
 Plus, they can target large areas, so you can put down the shaver you hate so much quicker.

 However, while it may speed up the process, it’s not as effective as Nd:YAG laser hair removal in London.
 IPL laser hair removal isn’t recommended on darker skin tones or skin that has had a lot of sun exposure as it may cause hyperpigmentation.

 At Young LDN, we use the best laser hair removal technique which consists of a combination of Nd:YAG and Alexandrite lasers to effectively treat all skin tones and most hair types.
 Both Nd:YAG and Alexandrite laser hair removal devices can treat larger areas with longer wavelengths, so fewer energy pluses are needed, making the experience more comfortable.

 Although, fine hair can be tricky to reach with a Nd:YAG laser hair removal device, which is where Alexandrite lasers come in to get those hard-to-reach hairs.

 The cost of combination Nd:YAG and Alexandrite laser hair removal in London, Notting Hill, begins at £50 a session for a small area, going up to £250 a session for larger areas.
+Discover why laser hair removal prices vary.
 For the full laser hair removal price list at Young LDN, please see here.

 With every session, hair will appear finer and fewer in number until they stop growing altogether.
-Hair-free results can last up to 10 years with top-up treatments every few years, depending on your hair cycle.
+Depending on your hair cycle, hair-free results can last up to 10 years with top-up treatments every few years.